No-Bake Peanut Butter Oatmeal Balls

 You can replace peanut butter with the same amount of:

-- Creamy almond butter – it is a healthy nut butter option to decrease the saturated fat in the recipe and make healthy no-bake peanut butter oatmeal balls.
+- Creamy Almond Butter – it is a healthy nut butter option to decrease the saturated fat in the recipe and make healthy no-bake peanut butter oatmeal balls.

-- Tahini – another nut-free option, also known as sesame seed butter, but be aware that it can add a bitter aftertaste to your no-bake energy ball recipe!
+- Tahini – It’s another nut-free option, also known as sesame seed butter, but be aware that it can add a bitter aftertaste to your no-bake energy ball recipe!

-Healthy Add-Ons
+Healthy Energy Balls Add-Ons

 This no-bake peanut butter oatmeal ball recipe is so versatile.